vinkla/wordplate/README.md

 A Server Settings page.
 This page lists server configuration.
 Instead of login in to the server you can visit this page to get the necessary information.
 Located under *Settings > Server*.

 ## Installation
-1. Clone this repository to your development environment.
-`git clone git@github.com:vinkla/wordpress-boilerplate.git wordpress`
+1. Clone this repository to your development environment `git clone git@github.com:vinkla/wordpress-boilerplate.git wordpress`.
 2. To install dependencies, navigate to your project root and run ```composer install```.
 3. Create a database and add the credentials to `wp-config.php`.
 4. Open up your browser and visit `/wordpress/wp-admin/install.php` to install WordPress.